 Course Materials: FAQs

-Our website now has the capability to have a personalized list of course materials for students for the courses they are enrolled in.
+Our website now has the capability to generate a personalized list of course materials for students for the courses they are enrolled in.
 This saves the time and effort from selecting each individual course to find textbooks.
 Choose 'MY PERSONALIZED COURSE MATERIALS' from Course Materials drop down menu and enter your SFU ID and accept the consent pop-up window.
-It will results personalized associated textbooks list and options (digital and physical), including pricing.
-Select what you want to put in your shopping card and checkout!
+Next, it will display your personalized textbook list (both digital and/or physical), including pricing.
+Select what you want to put in your shopping cart and securely checkout!

 Can I come in and browse Course Materials in-person?

 Although the majority of course materials are still digital, limited quantities of physical textbooks are available for in-person browsing.
 Come into the Bookstore and go down the stairs.
 You will see textbooks organized alphabetically by author.
-Use the Single Sign-On, see your customized list, then grab your textbooks and pay at the cashiers upstairs.
+Scan the signs with the QR code or go to shop.sfu.ca, click on Course Materials>My Personalized Course Materials and follow the Single Sign-On instructions.
+Then, you will see your customized list, grab your physical textbooks and pay at the cashiers upstairs, or checkout online if it's an eBook/digital course material(s).

 What if I don't know the author's last name?

-As we slowly resume regular operations, we will bring in more and more physical titles.
-If digital options (VitalSource or CEI) are available, we will begin bringing in physical copies in limited quantities.
-If you login to your personalized course list, it will tell you if there are physical copies in stock, including pricing.
+As we slowly resume regular operations, we will bring in more and more physical titles, as applicable.
+If digital options (VitalSource or CEI) are available, we will bring in physical copies in limited quantities.
+Use the Single Sign-On feature described above, and it will tell you if there are physical copies in stock, including up to date pricing.

 I came in at the beginning of the term and you had my textbook.
 A few weeks later when I came by again, you don't have it anymore.
 Why?